 Most loans consumers obtain from a bank are backed by collateral that the lending institution can then claim if the loan stops being paid.
 For example, a home loan is secured by the home itself, and if the homeowner defaults the bank can foreclose on and take possession of the house.
+This quite often means that you can go direct rather than via a broker, reducing the amount you need to pay back.
 Similarly, a vehicle loan is secured by the vehicle itself, and if the owner defaults on the loan, the vehicle is repossessed.

 There is another type of loan, though, that relies on only the borrower’s signature and promise to repay.
 Such loans go by several names, including signature loans, personal loans, good faith loans, character loans and personal signature loans.

 According to Investopedia, signature loans are granted in part based on the borrower having a good credit history, enough income to support repayment of the loan, and in some cases require a co-signer.
 Given that there is no collateral to secure the loan, signature loans may carry higher interest rates than other, secured loans.

 The funds borrowed can be used for whatever the borrower wants, including, for example: